-Example of the structure and tabulated values in table YE 3 (process segment Furnace /thermal treatment): AMC limits for clean room ambient environmental control are listed side-by-side with AMC limits recommended for the wafer environment inside FOUPs.
-Tabulated values are derived from front-end manufacturing defect analysis and scientific work of academia
+The structure and tabulated values in Table YE3 (process segment Furnace/thermal treatment): AMC limits for clean room ambient environmental control are listed side-by-side with AMC limits recommended for the wafer environment inside FOUPs.
+Tabulated values are derived from front-end manufacturing defect analysis and scientific work of academia.